 Loudoun County hosts the Virginia Wine Country Half Marathon every year.
 Produced by Bad to the Bone Sports as part of their Destination Races series of events, the 2021 races (half-marathon, 10k and 5k) were only open to a limited number of participants and started and finished at Tarara Winery, following bucolic backcountry roads through farm fields and vineyards.
 Runners, friends and family then got to enjoy tastings from 15 Loudoun wineries, enjoy local food trucks and listen to live music at the post-race Wine & Music Festival.
 To keep an eye out for the next race, visit virginiawinecountryhalf.com.

 No matter whether you are just looking to sample some locally made wine or embark on a wine-focused adventure, Virginia wine country is the perfect place for every oenophile.
+If you’re ready to start planning a trip to Loudoun County, browse our Weekend Guide to Visiting Middleburg for a comprehensive list of locally recommended wineries, fine dining, boutiques and more.
 For even more wine country happenings, see our Events Calendar, and browse our Food & Drink Partners section for even more Virginia wineries to explore. ~